 College Student with Disabilities

-Central Christian College is committed to serving all students, including students who have documented disabilities.
-We provide a learning environment assuring the student with a disability equal access to all programs, activities, and facilities of Central Christian College.
-The Office of Student Success works with each student in developing and providing reasonable academic aids and accommodations for their disabilities.
-Our goal is to provide each student with maximum independence and participation in the college campus life.
+Central Christian College of Kansas is committed to serving all students, including students who have documented disabilities.
+We provide a learning environment assuring the student with a disability equal access to all programs, activities, and facilities of CCCK.
+The Briner Academic Center works with each student in developing and providing reasonable academic aids and accommodations for their disabilities.
+Our goal is to provide each student with maximum independence and participation in college campus life.